Director, Lifelong Faith Formation

 Initiation of Baptized Adults

-Catholic Way of Life sessions are held for baptized Christians who wish to learn more about the Catholic faith or wish to become Catholic.
-Participants attend the sessions with a parish sponsor and progress at their own pace.
-Once the candidate has completed the sessions and the parish team and sponsor discern his/her readiness to living a Catholic way of life, he/she is received into full communion with the Catholic Church.
+Weekly sessions are held for baptized Christians who wish to learn more about the Catholic faith or wish to become Catholic.
+Participants attend these sessions with a sponsor and progress at their own pace.
+Once the candidate has completed the sessions and the parish team and sponsor discern his/her readiness to become a member of the Catholic Church, he/she is received into full communion with the Catholic Church.

 Initiation of Baptized Children